clarenceb/playwright-basic-demo/README.md

 * [Generate an access token](https://learn.microsoft.com/en-us/azure/playwright-testing/quickstart-automate-end-to-end-testing?tabs=github#configure-a-service-access-token) in the Playwright Testing workspace
 * Store the access token in a GitHub repository secret with the name `PLAYWRIGHT_SERVICE_ACCESS_TOKEN`
 * Fetch the Playwright Service URL for your workspace
-* Store the Playwright Service URL in a GitHub repository variable with the name `PLAYWRIGHT_SERVICE_URL`
+* Store the Playwright Service URL in a GitHub repository secret with the name `PLAYWRIGHT_SERVICE_URL`
 * Check that `playwright.service.config.ts` is committed to the repository, check the [sample one](https://learn.microsoft.com/en-us/azure/playwright-testing/quickstart-automate-end-to-end-testing?tabs=github#update-the-workflow-definition) in the docs or download it from your Playwright Testing workspace under the section "Add Playwright Service Configuration"
 * Update the GitHub Actions workflow file to run the tests on CI based on [this sample](https://learn.microsoft.com/en-us/azure/playwright-testing/quickstart-automate-end-to-end-testing?tabs=github#update-the-workflow-definition)